darkn3rd/blog_tutorials/kubernetes/eks/baseline/minimal/03_terraform_eksctl/README.md

-# EKS with Terraform and eksctl
+# EKS via eksctl | VPC via Terraform

 This project demonstrates how to provision the AWS networking layer for Amazon EKS using Terraform and then create the Kubernetes cluster using eksctl.